andrewstech/BEDROCK-SEVERS-EMULATOR/README.md

 This is an easy sever launcher based on phantom by jhead.
-This file acts as a quick launch for phantom severs
+This file allows PS4 and Xbox one players to access custom Minecraft bedrock severs.

 Download the software here: http://download.andrewstech.me/bedrock